 September: On the 8th, the dental hygiene clinic was named in honor of Jean and Ralph Wilson.
 Dr. Ralph Wilson was a former president of Wilson Plastics and helped provide funding for the clinic’s operatory chairs.

 September: On the 28th, the Dell Martin Nursing Education Center was dedicated.

 December: On the 2nd, the Temple College Business Training Center was dedicated.
 The center was created through the cooperation of Temple College, the Temple College Foundation, Temple Economic Development Cooperation, and the Temple Chamber of Commerce.
 A grant from the U.S. Department of Commerce provided funding for construction.
 The center, located in downtown Temple, housed the Temple College Foundation, classrooms, and the Temple business incubator.

 April-May: Several events were held to celebrate Temple College’s 80th anniversary.

 Fall: The Texas Bioscience Institute opened.
-The institute offered high school students interested in pursuing careers in the medical profession the chance to earn an Associates of Applied Science degree or Advanced Technical Certificate.
+The institute offered high school students interested in pursuing careers in the medical profession the chance to earn an Associate of Applied Science degree or Advanced Technical Certificate.

 October: The Temple College Pavilion was opened.
 The Pavilion was the college’s first metal building and housed a large meeting space for campus and community events and the Temple College Board Room.